Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Main results

 Moreover, we derive a sharp upper bound on the signless Laplacian spectral radius of linear hypergraphs that do not contain an expansion of a color-critical graph; see Theorem \ref{linear hypergraph}.

 \paragraph{Our approach.} We provide a unified approach to proving the new results stated in this section, including the supersaturation and blowup of cliques, the existence of large color-critical graphs, joints and generalized books, and the stability theorem for the signless Laplacian spectral radius.
-Our framework primarily relies on two powerful graph reduction algorithms; see Theorems \ref{h1} and \ref{h1-two-cases} for details.
+Our framework primarily relies on two powerful graph reduction algorithms.
 These algorithms are based on iteratively deleting the vertices with the smallest coordinates of the Perron eigenvector corresponding to the signless Laplacian spectral radius.
 Roughly speaking, for a graph $G$ with large signless Laplacian spectral radius, if it contains a `bad' vertex with small degree, then we can compute that $G$ has a small coordinate of the Perron eigenvector.
-By iteratively deleting the vertex corresponding to the smallest coordinate, we can obtain a subgraph $H$ with large spectral radius and large minimum degree.
-Leveraging some known results concerning the minimum degree conditions, we can find the desired structure in the subgraph $H$.
+By iteratively deleting the vertex corresponding to the smallest coordinate, we can obtain a subgraph $H$ that has both a large spectral radius and a large minimum degree; see Theorem \ref{h1} for more details.
+Leveraging some known results concerning the minimum degree conditions, e.g., Lemmas \ref{lem-super-cliques} -- \ref{est}, we can find the desired substructures in the subgraph $H$.